 London to Paderborn.
 Fly at c.
 10.45am from London Heathrow to Düsseldorf (British Airways).
 Overnight in Paderborn.

 Paderborn, Corvey.
 At Paderborn are the fascinating archaeological remains of Charlemagne’s palace and a modern reconstruction of the Ottonian replacement.
 The 13th-century cathedral has a western tower and spire similar to its pre-Romanesque predecessor.
 Also see the treasury in the Diocesan Museum.
 The westwork of the Abbey at Corvey is among the most important of surviving Carolingian buildings.
 Drive to Hildesheim for the first of two nights.

 Hildesheim.
 Hildesheim is of enormous importance in the history of Romanesque art and architecture.
 The cathedral has some of the earliest and best bronze sculpture of that era and the treasury is one of the finest in Germany; both reopened in August 2014 after extensive renovations.
 A pinnacle of Ottonian achievement embodying many influential innovations, the six-towered church of St Michael was begun in 1010.
 Overnight Hildesheim.

 Hildesheim, Goslar.
 Goslar is a lovely little town with outstanding Ottonian art and architecture, of which the palace is a rare secular survival.
 Works of art including a bronze altar are in the museum.
 First of five nights in Quedlinburg.

 Quedlinburg, Gernrode.
-Quedlinburg is not only a wonderfully preserved mediaeval town but has the authentic feel of a place not spruced up for the tourist trade.
+Quedlinburg is not only a wonderfully preserved medieval town but has the authentic feel of a place not spruced up for the tourist trade.
 The castle hill is crowned by the collegiate church of St Servatius, begun 1070, and contains another of Germany’s finest treasuries.
 The Wipertikirche has a 10th-century crypt.
 St Cyriakus at Gernrode is a church of exceptional beauty; begun 961, it is the oldest large-scale Ottonian building surviving.
 Overnight Quedlinburg.

 Halberstadt, Hamersleben.
 Halberstadt was a major city in the Middle Ages.
 The Romanesque Church of Our Lady contains life-size reliefs of apostles.
-The cathedral is the largest French-style Gothic church in Germany after Cologne, and has a very rich treasury, which is particularly good for mediaeval textiles.
+The cathedral is the largest French-style Gothic church in Germany after Cologne, and has a very rich treasury, which is particularly good for medieval textiles.
 Visit the Monastery and church of St Pankratius in Hamersleben, a hidden gem of Romanesque architecture.
 Overnight Quedlinburg.